Safari In Lower Zambezi National Park

 Best safari camps & lodges in the Lower Zambezi

-Luxury accommodation includes Chongwe River Camp, the Sausage Tree and Potato Bush Camp, the Chiawa Camp and Old Mondoro and the Royal Zambezi Lodge.
-These lodges are all inclusive which means activities and meals are included.
+Other high-end accommodation includes Potato Bush Camp, the Chiawa Camp and Old Mondoro and the Royal Zambezi Lodge.

 Travellers should bear in mind that not all accommodations have wifi and most are run on solar power to offset carbon emissions.